Honors College Undergraduate Research Conferences

 The deadline to submit your abstract and information for participation is Monday, March 29.
-Be on the lookout for direct contact from the Honors College regarding your specific presentation details.
+The deadline to upload your materials is Wednesday, April 7.

 The event will be held in a virtual format on the Symposium platform and is free and open to the public.

 All presenters and guests attending the event must sign up for an account with Symposium.
 This is the only way to access the event platform on April 21-23.